Swedish companies lead by example, making sustainability and human rights matter.

 Cleantech – a term used to describe products or services that improve operational performance, productivity or efficiency while reducing costs, inputs, energy consumption, waste or pollution – is another important part of sustainable business.

 Internationally, Sweden continues to fare well in energy and environmental technology, coming fifth of 180 countries in the 2022 Environmental Performance Index.

 Gender equality is an important aspect of the way companies work with sustainable business.
 Companies can promote equality by making it possible for parents to combine work and family, encouraging shared participation in childcare, and giving women and men equal opportunities to rise to leadership positions.

 The World Economic Forum’s Global Gender Gap Report assesses and compares national gender gaps based on economic, political, education and health criteria.
-In the 2022 report, Sweden was ranked fifth of 146 assessed countries, surpassed by Iceland, Finland, Norway and New Zealand.
+In the 2023 report, Sweden was ranked fifth of 146 assessed countries.

 In 2012, the Swedish law against bribery was updated to categorise the giving or acceptance of bribes as serious crimes.
 The legislation was largely a result of Sweden adopting anti-corruption conventions in collaboration with the EU, European Council, UN and The Organisation for Economic Co-operation and Development (OECD).